 It would be difficult to tell the difference between the photographs captured by the Alpha A7R III and those captured by the more densely packed sensors found in the 45.2MP Nikon D850 and the 50MP Canon EOS 5DS.
 The Alpha A7R III is capable of resolving an impressive amount of detail.

-As with the vast majority of cameras, we recommend avoiding the high expansion settings (the highest on this camera is ISO102,400) unless taking a photo is more crucial than its final quality.
+As with most cameras, we recommend avoiding the high expansion settings (the highest on this camera is ISO102,400) unless taking a photo is more crucial than its final quality.

 Additionally striking is the Alpha A7R III’s performance in terms of its dynamic range.
 Suppose you are shooting at low sensitivities and intentionally underexposing the shot to retain highlights.
 In that case, you will need to push the file in post-processing before you see any signs of quality beginning to deteriorate in the shadows.
 This is because shooting at low sensitivities causes more noise in the image, which can be seen in the shadows.